elnathanau1/2021-interview-prep/SystemsDesign.md

 2. ** Availability**: Every request receives a (non-error) response, w/o guarantee that it contains the most recent write
 3. **Partition tolerance**: The system continues to operate despite an arbitrary num. of messages being dropped (or delayed) by the network between nodes

+## Caching
+Uses for a cache:
+1. Save network calls
+2. Avoid repeated computations
+3. Reduce DB load

+- Policy: When do I add to cache, and when do I evict?
+	- LRU - least recently used
+	-

 # Sample Mock Interviews
+## Chat Messaging System:
+### Possible Features:
+1. Group Messaging
+2. Read Receipts
+3. Online/Last seen
+4. Image Sharing
+5. Chats temporary/permanent

+#### One to one chat:

 ## Reddit Homepage Feed